The seed potato store is open! Click here.

 Seed Potato Shipping Details

-- No charge Deliveries/Meet-ups are available in some regions- Vancouver Island, Salt Spring Island, Sunshine Coast, Fraser Valley and Okanagan/Interior.
+- No charge deliveries/meet-ups are available in some regions- Vancouver Island, Salt Spring Island, Sunshine Coast, Fraser Valley and Okanagan/Interior.
 Choose PICKUP in the drop-down under logistics at checkout to select a region.
 We’ll get the details sorted out in February.
+A Kootenay run is possible if enough orders come in.

 - Salt Spring Island Customers: the system uses Google maps and will recognize the following towns- Fernwood, Veusvius, Long Harbour, Beaver Point, Fulford Harbour, and Musgrave Landing.
 If you are having trouble, please choose PICKUP and enter your proper address in the “notes” section.
 We will make the changes at our end.
 We plan to be delivering your order to the Island mid March.
 Those specific details are to follow.

 - To receive your seed via Canada Post, please choose PICKUP at checkout and select Canada Post.
-Pick March31 for a date.
-This will change closer to shipping time.
 Please make sure your shipping address is entered completely.
 We’ll bill you for shipping before we ship- usually in April.
+Feel free to organize a different carrier.
+We can load pallets on the farm and there is good turn around for all but the very biggest trucks and we can bring pallets to the road for those beasts.

 - To get an idea of shipping costs, use the Canada Post shipping calculator